TikTok's Latest Winged Eyeliner Hack Is Ridiculous — But Can It Work?

 @iiambalqis New eyeliner hack?? #eyelinerhack #beautytok #eyelinerhacks ♬ original sound - Iiambalqis🤍

 The cynic in me questioned it.
 Could a simple shake of the head really create a winged eyeliner look without any mess — or effort — whatsoever?
-I grabbed my trusty eyeliner pen (Trish McEvoy Lash Enhancing Liquid Liner Pen, £38) to find out.
-If you'd rather spend less, e.l.f.
-Intense H2O Proof Eyeliner Pen, £6, and NYX Professional Makeup Epic Ink Eye Liner, £9, are just as good.
+I grabbed my trusty eyeliner pen (Trish McEvoy Lash Enhancing Liquid Liner Pen, $71) to find out.
+If you'd rather spend less, MECCA MAX Wink Ink Super Liquid Liner, $19, and Rare Beauty Perfect Strokes Matter Liquid Eye Liner, $37, are just as good.

 The most difficult part is getting the placement right.
 As you're putting your trust in the super quick head movement, where you balance the eyeliner pen is key.
 I pressed mine into the outer corner of my eye, tipped upwards slightly so that the wing looked elevated and enhanced my eye shape rather than a straight, horizontal line.
 Then I whipped my head to the side, hoping that this would be all it took to produce a speedy cat eye.